richardhsu/flappy-terminal/README.md

 This project was just to hack together a Flappy Bird in Console to just play with the `curses` library.
 To run, you just need to have python and run the game by calling `python flappy.py` in the console!
-Feel free to fork and make it your own or extend or improve on it!
+You should make sure your window is maximized so you can see the whole game :P Feel free to fork and make it your own or extend or improve on it!

 Cheers!